DesconBelgrade/Klimerko/README.md

 > Note: There’s a blue LED light on the device that automatically starts “breathing/fading” when a connection to either WiFi or AllThingsTalk is being established or is dropped.
 If the LED isn’t “breathing/fading” (if it’s off), the device should be connected successfully and uploading data.

-# Cloud Platform (Again)
+# Cloud Platform (Final)

 All of the data from your Klimerko is available on your AllThingsTalk Maker.
 Other than raw actual and historical air quality values, you’re able to see your air quality in a textual form at a glance, see the WiFi Signal Strength of your Klimerko and control how often your Klimerko publishes data.
 You’ll also get notifications if your Klimerko goes offline for any reason.

 ### Configure Device

 Open [AllThingsTalk Maker](https://maker.allthingstalk.com), go to “Devices” and select your new “Descon Klimerko” device.
 You’ll see all assets of your device (stuff that it can report and things you can control).

 > Make sure to keep the data (that you’re about to set below) updated if you move your device